-3.1 Duration and Budget
+3.2.
+Duration and Budget

-The present call offers room for 3-year research projects.
+The present call offers room for 2-year research projects.

-The projects selected within the framework of the present call will start at the end of 2007.
+Taking into account the resources made available, the projects selected within the framework of the present call will start at the end of 2009.

-The overall available budget for this call is 1.17 million Euro.
-The total project budget is limited to 600.000 Euro.
+The overall available budget for this call is 1,50 millions Euro.
+The total project budget is limited to 360.000 Euro.